 Included below are some pharming tactics identified by Panda Security:

-- Malicious email code: In this variant of a pharming attack, malicious actors send out emails containing malicious code that modify host files on the recipient’s computer.
-Those modified host files then redirect all URLs to a website under the attackers’ control so that they can install malware or steal a victim’s information.
+- Malicious email code: In this variant of a pharming attack, malicious actors send out emails containing malicious code that modifies host files on the recipient’s computer.
+Those host files then redirect all URLs to a website under the attackers’ control so that they can install malware or steal a victim’s information.

 - Targeting the DNS server: Alternatively, malicious actors might opt to skip targeting individual users’ computers and directly go after a DNS server.
 This could potentially compromise millions of web users’ URL requests.